Skip to Main Content

 Korean boom operators built for dialogue-driven sets

-Here is how this works in practice.
 Boom ops in Korea is its own craft, refined on long-form K-drama schedules at Studio Dragon, JTBC and Tving and on feature shoots out of The DMC hub, Paju Studio Cube and Namyangju Studio Tricky.
-Our boom ops are KAFA-trained or have come up through senior Korean production-sound recordists; they work the Sennheiser MKH416 as the standard short shotgun, the MKH8060 when a tighter pattern is needed.
+Our boom ops are KAFA-trained or have come up through senior Korean production-sound recordists.
+They work the Sennheiser MKH416 as the standard short shotgun, the MKH8060 when a tighter pattern is needed.

-Here is the breakdown.
 Selection is driven by format and pace.
-Narrative experts hold scene matching through long takes and tricky blocking; documentary boom ops carry their own utility kit and step in for second-camera coverage without dropping audio quality; commercial booms work fast and to agency direction.
+Narrative pros hold scene matching through long takes and tricky blocking.
+Documentary boom ops carry their own utility kit and step in for second-camera coverage without dropping audio quality.
+Commercial booms work fast and to agency direction.
 We confirm ops openings within twenty-four hours, brief them on the sound mixer's recorder of choice.

 FAQ